Azure/CCOInsights/docs/wiki/Troubleshooting Guide.md

 <br>

 # Introduction
 During the continued development of CCO Insights, we have been able to identify and fix several bugs or product limitations and we would like to encourage you to read this document before starting to leverage the solution.
+However, before creating a new issues, please review the existing ones [here](https://github.com/Azure/CCOInsights/issues?q=is%3Aissue) to avoid wait perioids obtaining response

 # List of known issues or limitations

 We will keep updating this list of known issues as soon as we get more feedback from the community.

 ## Which Power BI Desktop version I should use?
 (Microsoft Store or Web Download)

 Based on our experience we highly recommend to use the Power BI Desktop version from the Microsoft Store to get automatic updates.
 [This explains][PowerBIDesktop] the main difference between both options. <br>